|

 | |

-Interview with Jennifer Myers Kirton MOUNT DORA, FL United States
+Interview with Jennifer Myers Kirton lady lake, fl United States

 Jennifer Myers Kirton tells a story with her ink and pencil drawings using a process that is devoted to technique, detail and uniqueness.
 Kirton developed what she calls a “spotlight technique” where she infuses portions of her pencil and ink drawings with color to incorporate another view into the picture.
 Her work has received numerous awards and has been published and exhibited throughout the US and Europe.